anamatoso/RANO-classification/README.md

 source ./venv/bin/activate
 pip install -r requirements.txt
 ```
+Check whether the packages were indeed installed using `pip list`.
+If not use `python3 -m pip install -r requirements.txt`.

 ### 1. Organize data Script

-In the `LUMIERE-ExpertRating-v202211.csv` file in `line 172`, `line 578` and in `line 613` delete the extra comma after "Post-Op".
+In the `LUMIERE-ExpertRating-v202211.csv` file in `line 172`, `line 578` and in `line 613` delete the extra space after "Post-Op".
 Additionally, change the "Date" header to "Timepoint"

 ### 2. Run Preprocessing and Organization